PaulCollins99/Text-Editor-Project/README.md

 Problems that Occured / Known bugs

-- Attempted to add QUnit test however I was unable to spend the time to learn how to create proper testing.
+- Attempted to add QUnit test however I was unable to get these to work effectivly.
 - Indent Level is not saved so only works at the time of writing and not after a refresh

+Delete before upload

+- redo how the drop down works
+- make the drop down options move text in
+- add a service worker
+- add a way to save indentLog "fileName:"IndentLog
+- add previous version
+- explain how save files work
+- add import